hernantz/blog/content/the-branch-is-dead-long-live-the-branch.md

 open-source projects, development is focused on big releases that are shipped *when ready*.

-Following the analogy of the ship, this means that the ship won't set sail until all work is finished.
+Following the analogy of the ship, this means that it won't set sail until all the work is finished.
 But for startups and technology based companies, it happens that the ship is sailing! and it cannot wait on stand-by mode until it is fixed, re-painted and it's oars replaced, all this must be done on the fly.

-All the aforementioned pain points cannot be avoided but mitigated with enough care and discipline, but this last one requires a mind change, commiting towards **shipping something valuable** sprint by sprint.
+All the aforementioned pain points cannot be avoided but mitigated, with enough care and discipline, but this last one requires a mind change, commiting towards **shipping something valuable** sprint by sprint, and this becomes especially important when the project is already being used.

 ## Always.
 Be.
 Merging.

 *Coffee is for mergers*.
 The quicker you merge a piece of code/feature/refactor, the better, and for this, [the simpler][6] the branching model you adopt, the better.

-Now when you plan a big changeset, dividing it into smaller tasks and start working with the ones whom all the other tasks depend on, it's not enough.
+When you plan a big changeset, dividing it into smaller tasks and start working with the ones whom all the other tasks depend on, it's not enough.
 The key thing is that **each task that is finished has to be mergeable**, and this implies that:

 1. Merge conflicts are resolved from day one.
-2. Other features, refactores and bugfixes have to deal with or can make use of the new (quality working) code that is shipped sprint after sprint.
+2. Other features, refactores and bugfixes have to deal with or can make use of the new (good quality? working?) code that is shipped sprint after sprint.
 3. Changes might not be tackled in the original logical order, but the transition towards the big changeset happens in a smooth and predictable manner.

-Ejemplos como hacer una migracion de a partes
+Dispite having mentioned branches a lot, the ideas expressed here still apply, no matter the technique used to integrate the changes.

-1. Traducir la applicacion a otro idioma
+## Some examples of smooth transitions

-2. Hacer un upgrade de bootstrap
+I think I've gotten to the point already, but I feel like sharing some examples.

-3. Cambio de widgets y layout
+If you need to migrate an python app from python2 to python3, I wouldn't create a branch called *python-3-migration* to do all the work there, because chances are that your python 2 app would still be used for a long time until the migration is finished, and you'll have to be duplicating bugfixed, features and bugs in your main branch and in the *python-3-migration* branch.

-4. Un cambio donde se usen feature flags
+Traducir la applicacion a otro idioma, se puede ir haciendo de a poco, notificando a todo el equipo que la traduccion esta en marcha, y que cada nuevo, string que agreguen lo hagan de forma tal que sea traducible.

-5. Cambiar el nombre a una clase que se usa mucho (usar un alias)
+El cliente quiere un rediseno del sitio (cambian colores y layouts), y se decide aprovechar la oportunidad para tambien hacer un upgrade a la ultima version de bootstrap.

-## Conclusion
+Don't!
+Hace el upgrade a bootstrap primero y luego el rediseno.
+Pero el upgrade debe convivir con la version anterior por un tiempo, asi que compila tu propia version, tus propias clases, etc y anda migrando de a poco.
+BUSCAR EL LINK DE NO USAR BOOTSTRAP.

-Hable particularmente sobre branches, pero en general estas ideas se aplican a cualquier forma de integrar cambios es un projecto de software.
-Especialemente cuando la aplicacion ya esta en uso.
+Cambiar el nombre a una clase que se usa mucho, lo que yo haria seria crear un alias a esa clase con el nuevo nombre y comitear ese cambio, de a poco ir migrando el resto del codigo, una vez que todo el codigo usa el alias, renombrar la clase original.

-Implement big changesets little by little.
-Don't let Theseus' ship sink!
+And finally, you could try feature flags or compile time flags, to enable or disable certain parts of the system depending on some conditions, but keeping all in the same codebase.

 [1]: https://en.wikipedia.org/wiki/Ship_of_Theseus "Ship of Theseus"